dockerator/dockerator-elixir/README.md

 * **SSH agent forwarding** - It can handle SSH agent forwarding so you can use dependencies stored at private SSH repositories without exposing your credentials.
+* **Does not run as root** - By default it does not run application inside the container as root for additional layer of security.

 Internally it uses [Distillery](https://github.com/bitwalker/distillery) for building the actual release.